PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-07 18:16:19
+Last updated: 2024-04-07 18:17:29
-Random Quote: Better the butcher than the meat.
-All kings are butchers.
-Are queens so different?  -  Daario Naharis
+Random Quote: Knights?
+Dondarrion's a knight, but the rest of you are the sorriest lot of outlaws and broken men I've ever seen.  -  Sandor Clegane